amejiarosario/amejiarosario.github.io/source/_posts/2018-07-28-Self-balanced-Binary-Search-Trees-with-AVL-tree-Data-Structure-for-beginners.md

 1. [Appendix I: Analysis of Recursive Algorithms](/blog/2018/04/24/Analysis-of-Recursive-Algorithms/)
 ---

-Let's start by defining what is a balanced tree and the pitfalls of an unbalanced tree.
+Let's start by defining what is a "balanced tree" and the pitfalls of an "unbalanced tree".

-# Balanced vs Unbalanced Binary Search Tree
+# Balanced vs. Unbalanced Binary Search Tree

 As discussed in the
 [previous post](/blog/2018/06/11/data-structures-for-beginners-trees-binary-search-tree-tutorial/)
 the worst nightmare for a BST is to be given numbers in order (e.g. 1, 2, 3, 4, 5, 6, 7, ...).

-{% img /images/balanced-vs-non-balanced-tree.jpg Balanced vs unbalanced Tree %}
+{% img /images/balanced-vs-non-balanced-tree.jpg Balanced vs. unbalanced Tree %}

-If we ended up with a tree like the one on the left we are screwed.
-This is because to find out if a node is on the tree or not you will have to visit every node.
-That takes *O(n)*, while if we keep the node balanced in every insertion or deletion we could have *O(log n)*.
+If we ended up with a tree like the one on the left, we are screwed because performance will go to the floor.
+To find out if a node is on the tree or not, you will have to visit every node when the tree is unbalanced.
+That takes *O(n)*, while if we keep the node balanced in every insertion or deletion, we could have *O(log n)*.

-Again, this might not look like a big difference but when you have a million nodes the difference is abysmal.
-We are talking about visiting `1,000,000`  nodes vs visiting `20`!
+Again, this might not look like a big difference, but when you have a million nodes, the difference is huge!
+We are talking about visiting `1,000,000`  nodes vs. visiting `20`!

 "Ok, I'm sold.
-How do I keep the tree balanced?" you might ask.
+How do I keep the tree balanced?"
+I'm glad you asked 😉.
 Well, let's first learn when to tell that a tree is unbalanced.

 # When a tree is balanced/non-balanced?

 Take a look at the following trees and tell which one is balanced and which one is not.

 {% img /images/full-complete-perfect-binary-tree.jpg Full vs. Complete vs. Perfect Binary Tree %}